Avigdor Arikha: Exhibits

 Arikha showed frequently (every two years, in London and New York) at the gallery that represented him from 1972, Marlborough, and over the decades he had over two dozen solo shows.
 In 1998 Arikha had a major retrospective at the Israel Museum, Jerusalem (of paintings) and at the Tel Aviv Museum of Art (of prints and drawings), which travelled to Edinburgh's Scottish National Gallery of Modern Art in 1999.
 From July 2006 – January 2007 there was an exhibition at the British Museum of Arikha's bequest to it of one hundred prints and drawings.
 There was a retrospective of his prints at the Bibliothèque Nationale in Paris in 2008.
 From June to September 2008 the Thyssen-Bornemisza Museum in Madrid hosted another retrospective exhibition of the artist.
-The Estate of Avigdor Arikha has been represented by Blain Southern since 2018, with the first exhibition of landscapes in Berlin.
-In June 2019, 50 of Arikha’s works were exhibited in a retrospective of his work at the Benaki Museum in Athens.
+The Estate of Avigdor Arikha was represented by Blain Southern, with an exhibition of landscapes in Berlin, from 2018 until the gallery closed in 2020.
+In June 2019, 50 of Arikha's works were exhibited in a retrospective of his work at the Benaki Museum in Athens.
+Subsequent exhibitions include a show of selected works at the Grégoire Mercier gallery in Paris in 2022.